DataRobot Prediction API¶

 in the cURL header (for example, curl -H "Content-Type: application/json", -H "datarobot-key: xxxx"

 ).
-Find the key on the Predictions > Prediction API tab or by contacting your DataRobot representative.
+Find the key by displaying secrets on the Predictions > Prediction API tab or by contacting your DataRobot representative.

 The order of the prediction response rows is the same as the order of the sent data.